-Prerequisites: BIO113, RNR233, and RNR256 (all courses must be completed with a grade of "C" or better), reading proficiency, and current Missouri LPN license
+Prerequisites: BIO113 with a grade of "C" or better; RNR210, RNR220, and RNR230 (all courses must be completed with a grade of "B" or better); reading proficiency; and current Missouri LPN license Corequisite: RNR225

-Nursing of Adults and Children V is a continuation of Nursing of Adults and Children IV and will provide knowledge and skills in meeting the nursing needs of adults and children with alterations in selective body systems.
-General hospitals, clinics, and community agencies are used for observation and practice for adult medical-surgical patients.
-(S)
+Medical-Surgical Nursing V students acquire knowledge and skills in meeting the nursing needs of adults with alterations in selective body systems.
+General hospitals, clinics, and community agencies are utilized for observation and practice for adult medical-surgical patients.
+(F)